Fairy prion: Taxonomy

 The fairy prion is a member of the genus Pachyptila and of the subgenus Pseudoprion Coues, 1866.
 Along with the blue petrel, they make up the prions.
 They in turn are members of the family Procellariidae, and the order Procellariiformes.
 Prions are small and typically eat just zooplankton but, as members of the Procellariiformes, they share certain identifying features.
 They have nasal passages, called naricorns, that attach to the upper bill, as opposed to the nostrils on the albatross which are on the sides of the bill.
 The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.

 The birds produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus, and is used against predators, as well as providing an energy rich food source for chicks, and for the adults during their long flights.
 They also have a salt gland above the nasal passage which excretes a high saline solution from their nose, helping to desalinate their bodies, due to the large quantity of ocean water that they imbibe.
-It.